experimental evolution with yeast

 Here we see Molly thinking hard about flies (photo cred: Steve Zylius)

-Carrying out longevity GWAS in laboratory experiments with model organisms can circumvent some of these challenges.
-Our goal is to better understand the genetics underlying longevity in multiple sexual species.
+GWAS in laboratory experiments with model organisms can circumvent some of these challenges.
+Our goal is to better understand the genetics underlying aging and longevity in multiple species.
+Ongoing projects involve both flies and yeast.
+By analyzing the DNA and RNA of the individuals that survive the longest in a given cohort, we aim to identify genetic variants that play key roles in determining longevity.

 This figure shows a region of candidate SNPs on chromosome 2L associated with extreme longevity in Drosophila melangaster.